climateguard/CG-hv-gen/README.md

 - Universatility in use
 - The measurement accuracy is limited only by the sensitivity of the tube, which can be changed programmatically for recalculation

-Learn more about features of CG-Anem in [extras](https://github.com/climateguard/RadSens/tree/master/extras)
+Learn more about features of CG-HV-Generator in [extras](https://github.com/climateguard/CG-hv-gen/tree/master/extras)

 **You can buy CG hv generator at:**